-With regards to the licence applications of Unit 13, 14, and 15, I would like to bring the following points to your attention when considering the unit applications.
+With regards to the licence applications of all the above units, I would like to bring the following points to your attention when considering the unit applications.
 These are all points that I believe need to be addressed before the licences can be granted.